Blanche Fury (novel)

 Blanche Fury is a 1939 mystery thriller novel by the British writer Marjorie Bowen, published under the pen name of Joseph Shearing.
-It was republished as a Armed Services Edition during the Second World War.
+It was republished as an Armed Services Edition during the Second World War.

 Film adaptation

 In 1948 it was adapted into a British film of the same title directed by Marc Allégret and starring Valerie Hobson and Stewart Granger.